243135-tech/BCI_development/README.md

 Statistics and Machine Learning Toolbox
 Unity (for the game interface)
-Python (on Raspberry Pi for exoskeleton control) OpenBCI GUI and EEG headset
+Python (on Raspberry Pi for exoskeleton control) OpenBCI GUI and EEG headset (for new data)
 ### Setup Instructions

 Clone the Repository